arnavxkohli/GRAM-Synth/README.md

 To do this, a `std::vector<std::vector<std::vector<uint16_t>>> waveform_lut` is created.
 It’s a IxfxT C++ vector where I is the number of instruments, f is the number of frequencies (in this case 12) and T is the number of entries in a full period of that frequency.

 Inside the double buffer writing task, Vout is calculated by reading the entries in waveform_lut by indexing with instru, tone_idx, t and Ts.
 The summed amplitude from multiple frequencies will be divided by the number of keys (nok) to ensure it’s between 0 and 4095.
 The first dimension of the lut contains all the stored instrument samples playable.
-The second dimension contains all the sound samples of all the freqeuncies of that instrument.
+The second dimension contains all the sound samples of all the frequencies of that instrument.
 And the last dimension contains the amplitude samples of a single period waveform of a particular frequency.
 Since the vector size is finite and it is required to loop through every samples of a period, we cannot let the timer t to increase indefinitely.
-Instead, we used the remainder `t % Ts[tone_idx[i]]` to access an entire preiod repeatedly. `uint16_t Ts[37]` stores the 36 periods plus a idle period and the `tone_idx` is used to access which periods are present.
+Instead, we used the remainder `t % Ts[tone_idx[i]]` to access an entire period repeatedly. `uint16_t Ts[37]` stores the 36 periods plus a idle period and the `tone_idx` is used to access which periods are present.

 ## Audio
   ### Instrument LUT in SampleISR()
   The cumulative `stepSize` in SampleISR function is replaced with a LUT read operation where `instru`, `tone_idx` and `Ts` are used to read a single amplitude of a single frequency from the LUT.
 This operation is repeated for as many number of keys (determined by the `nok` varaible).
 The resultant `Vout` is the sum of all amplitude at time `t`.

   ### Tone decay
   Some Instruments has the property of producing sound whose amplitude decreases overtime.
 To replicate this effect in a digital synthesiser, Vout need to decrease over time.
 A new variable `double decay_factor` is created.
-During each interrupt of `SampleISR()` function, if any key press is detected (see 'Decoupled key scanning'), the decay factor variable will multply by itself to create an expoential decay of `Vout` output volume: `Vout = decay_factor * decay_factor`.
+During each interrupt of `SampleISR()` function, if any key press is detected (see 'Decoupled key scanning'), the decay factor variable will multply by itself to create an exponential decay of `Vout` output volume: `Vout = decay_factor * decay_factor`.
 The decay factor is distinguishable for every pressed key and as soon as a key is released, `decay_factor` is reset to 1;
   ### Decay factor variable in SampleISR()
-  Ideally, we would want to a standard expoential function: decay_factor $ = e^t$.
-But since `std::pow()` isa slow execution in C++ and if put into the SampleISR, would result in meeting of execution deadline and cause distorted or no audio output.
+  Ideally, we would want a standard exponential function: decay_factor $ = e^t$.
+But `std::pow()` is a slow execution in C++ and if put into the SampleISR, would result in meeting of execution deadline and cause distorted or no audio output.
 Hence the expoential operation is replaced with an index function.
   Another issue with decay_factor is that it is a `float` variable.
 Since decay_factor is changed by `class Knob`, which involves atomic operations (atomic operations does not allow floating points), we need to define a temp integer variable of decay_factor inside the `scanKeysFunctions`.
 This temp variable is changed by `decayKnob` and is divided by 100000 to convert to a float.

   ### Issues with using decay with lut
   Because the keys are being detected in the order of their position, we will encounter 2 possible error scenarios where:
-  1. If there are existing keys that have been presses for a while.
+  1. If there are existing keys that have been pressed for a while.
 Their decay factor would have been quite small.
   2. Then if a new key enters the tone_idx array, it will be positioned at the end of the array.
-The decay factor of thie new tone however, is still quite large while the decay factor of the previous 2 keys are getting even smaller.
+The decay factor of thie new tone however, is still quite large while the decay factor of the previous 2 keys is getting even smaller.
   3. Then if the first 2 keys are being released, the array would reallocate the 3rd key to the start of this array.
   4. This resulted in a sudden change of volume of key 'E'.
   ![](1.png)